play-with-docker/play-with-docker.github.io/_posts/2017-03-10-docker-networking.markdown

 ## Overlay network

-Whereas a bridge network provides conectivity between containers that are on the same host, an overlay network enables connectivity between containers across hosts.
+Whereas a bridge network provides connectivity between containers that are on the same host, an overlay network enables connectivity between containers across hosts.

 There are several possibilities to create a cluster of Docker hosts:
-- setup several Docker engines that communicate through a key value store (like Consul, Etcd or Zookeeper).
-Some additional options need to be provided to each Docker daemon so it targets the KV store
+- Setup several Docker engines that communicate through a key value store (like Consul, Etcd or Zookeeper).
+Some additional options need to be provided to each Docker daemon so it targets the KV store.
-- using a Docker Swarm, which is the recommended approach
+- Using a Docker Swarm, which is the recommended approach.

 An overlay network is created the same way as a user defined **bridge** network but uses the **overlay** driver instead.